 2. Sprinkle the yeast over the warm milk and allow it to proof for 5-10 minutes until foamy.

-3. In a food processor bowl, add the granulated sugar, flour, and salt, and pulse once or twice to mix.
+3. Add the granulated sugar, flour, and salt to a food processor bowl and pulse once or twice to mix.

 4. Cut the butter into small cubes and drop it into the flour mixture.